Bank of Canada says it is expecting strong growth in second half of 2021

 OTTAWA, April 27 (Reuters) - The Bank of Canada is expecting strong consumption-led growth in the second half of the year as vaccinations against COVID-19 continue, Governor Tiff Macklem said on Tuesday.

-In comments to the House of Commons finance committee, Macklem reiterated that considerable uncertainty surrounded the central bank's forecast that economic slack should be absorbed in the second half of next year.
+In comments to the House of Commons finance committee, he reiterated that considerable uncertainty surrounded the central bank's forecast that economic slack should be absorbed in the second half of next year.

+The bank signaled last week it could start hiking rates from their record lows in late 2022, as it sharply boosted its outlook for the Canadian economy and reduced the scope of its bond-buying program.

+Macklem said the biggest potential cause of uncertainty was how the coronavirus progressed.

 ((david.ljunggren@tr.com; +1 647 480 7891;))